PaddlePaddle/PaddleHelix/competition/kddcup2021-PCQM4M-LSC/README.md

-# LiteGEM: Solution to PCQM4M-LSC of KDD Cup 2021
+# LiteGEM: Solution to PCQM4M-LSC of KDD Cup 2021 (Team: SuperHelix)

 * Please refer to our **[techical report](./SuperHelix_PCQM4M.pdf)** for the details of implementation and performance.